 Thursday, unknown date, 1967: Depot House, 416 South Ashley Street, Ann Arbor, Washtenaw County, Michigan

 The band was billed as 'Prime Movers' on the gig poster designed by Michael Erlewine (see below).
-One show, start at 8:30pm.
+One show, started at 8:30pm.

 Thursdays, unknown dates, 1967: Depot House, 416 South Ashley Street, Ann Arbor, Washtenaw County, Michigan